-This article discusses gyro wellbore survey tool services available today in the oil and gas industry beginning with basic gyroscopic theory and leading up to Rate Gyro technology.
+This article discusses gyro wellbore survey tool services available today in the oil and gas industry, beginning with basic gyroscopic theory and leading up to Rate Gyro technology.
 There is no attempt to compare systems or provide an expert technical description of any company’s technology.
-The intent is rather to provide a basic understanding of gyro technology, its background, goals, and place among other surveying methods.
+The intent is instead to provide a basic understanding of gyro technology, its background, goals, and place, among other surveying methods.

 Application Of Gyro Tool In Directional Drilling Surveying

 Compass readings are typically used to determine the well’s direction when conducting magnetic surveys.
 However, these readings can be unreliable in cased or open holes near cased wells.
 In such situations, an alternative method is necessary to assess the well’s direction accurately.
 A gyroscopic compass can be used to evaluate the well’s inclination similarly to magnetic tools, but it eliminates the magnetic effects that can interfere with accuracy.

 A Gyroscope is a wheel that spins around one axis but can rotate about one or both of the other axes since it is mounted on gimbals.
 The inertia of the spinning wheel tends to keep its axis pointing in one direction.
 Therefore, gyroscopic instruments use this spinning gyro to determine the direction of the well.
 There are four kinds of gyroscopic tools: conventional gyro, rate or north-seeking, ring laser, and inertial grade.
 In situations where magnetic survey instruments are unsuitable, such as in cased holes, the gyro can be an alternative tool.

 The survey tool used in the oil and gas industry rotates a gyroscope with an electric motor at around 40,000 rpm.
 The tool aligns with True North on the surface and ensures that the gyroscope remains pointing in that direction as it runs into the hole, regardless of any forces that may attempt to deflect it.